|Subscribe | What is RSS|

 The Bike "Roadeo" is a friendly and fun approach to cycling safety which takes place on a chalk course that simulates roads, intersections, stop signs, and potential hazards.
 IMBA volunteers will provide safety tips and explain rules of the road to participants.
 All are welcome from tiny tricycles to sleek road bikes.

 The day's events will also include an aquarium talk, clamming and crabbing demonstrations, and even a puppet show.
-Download a flyer (pdf file, 249kb) or call the visitor center at 410-641-1441 for information on times and locations.
+Call the visitor center at 410-641-1441 for information on times and locations.

 There are no entrance fees for visitors coming into the national seashore on bicycles.
 The fee for those driving into the park is $15 for a 7 day pass.
 Many activities take place at the Assateague Island Visitor Center where no fee is charged.